 If you are sure there is a bug, then open an issue on GitHub.
 Make sure that nobody else reported the same problem before you, there is a search box you can use (after the Filter button).
-Please note that the GitHub issue tracker is not a support platform, use the mailing list or IRC for that.
+Please note that the GitHub issue tracker is not a support platform, use the Gitter channel or Reddit for any questions, as mentioned above.

 Please describe your problem clearly, and provide any pertinent information.
 What are the version numbers of software and OS?
 What did you do?
 What was the unexpected result?
 If things worked and ‘suddenly’ broke, what did you change?

-On IRC, don’t ask if somebody is there, just describe your problem.
-Eventually, someone will notice you – IRC is a global medium, and people do live in different time zones than you.
+In the chat, don’t ask if somebody is there, just describe your problem.
+Eventually, someone will notice you – people do live in different time zones than you.

 Put up any logs on 0bin or any other pastebin service, and make sure you removed any personal information you don’t want to be publically known.
-Copy the pastebin link into IRC or into your post.
+Copy the pastebin link into the chat window.

 The following helps with querying your system environment, e.g. the version of Python and your OS.